AI-driven marketing automation calendar

 Business Goal

-How might we transform a static marketing calendar into an intelligent, single end-to-end flow automation workspace?
+How might we transform a static calendar into an intelligent, single end-to-end flow automation workspace?

 💡